jakubjnowicki/github-listing-api/README.md

 ### DEVELOPMENT PLANS

-    1) Introducing caching for user's requests
+    1) Introducing caching and changes verification.

 >

-    2. Code refactoring, eg. improving readability, comments, dynamically create repositories per page requests
+    2. Code refactoring, eg. improving readability, comments, dynamically create repositories per page requests.

 >

-    3. Improving exception handling and github's api limits
+    3. Improving exception handling and github's api limits.

 >

-    4. Adding response_models to endpoints
+    4. Adding response_models to endpoints.

 >

-    5. Further optimising multithreading / using asynchronous requests instead of used "requests" library
+    5. Further optimising multithreading / using asynchronous requests instead of used "requests" library.

 >

-    6. Adding listing functionality of differentiation to fork and non-fork repositories
+    6. Adding listing functionality of differentiation to fork and non-fork repositories.

 >

-    7. Allowing for user to login to access slow fetching data functionality - which would give finalise user's request after couple of hours
+    7. Allowing for user to login to access slow fetching data functionality - user's request would finish processing after couple of hours, after that it would wait for user to get it.

 >

-    8. Improving security by adding logging, blocking ip addresses
+    8. Improving security by adding logging, blocking ip addresses.

 >

-    9. Deploying solution to remote server, eg. Heroku, AWS
+    9. Deploying solution to remote server, eg. Heroku, AWS.

 >

-    10. Extending API's functionality to organisations' repositories with relation to members
+    10. Extending API's functionality to organisations' repositories with relation to members.

 >

-    11. Extending and improving testing, adding slow testing to cope with github api's request limits
+    11. Extending and improving testing, adding slow testing to cope with github api's request limits.

 >